 The course consists of 26 lectures and will include the following topics: ecology, colonialism, the slave trade, plantations and slavery, cultural heritage, contract labor, farmers and post-plantation economy, migration, transnational communities, race relations, the plural society, African-American cultures, and Afro-Asian creolization, ethnicity, kinship and sexuality, literature and music, art and culture, socio-economic development, decolonization, the drug economy, local politics and international relations.
 We will, among others, discuss the following Caribbean countries: Cuba, Dominican Republic, Martinique, Jamaica, the Dutch Caribbean, Puerto Rico, Haiti, Suriname and Trinidad and Tobago.

-The course Introduction to Caribbean Studies will be offered as an intensive course of 13 weeks from February to April, 2017.
-Examination (10 May) will take place by means of a written exam (total 10 ECTS).
+The course Introduction to Caribbean Studies will be offered as an intensive course of 13 weeks from the end of January to April, 2020.
+Examination (May) will take place by means of a written exam (total 10 ECTS).

 For students there is a reduced course fee of €35,00.
 Third parties are able to participate in limited numbers and on payment of the full course fee of € 145.00.
 Participation is only secured after submitting the registration form and payment/receipt of proof of participation.

 KITLV/Royal Netherlands Institute of Southeast Asian and Caribbean Studies, PO Box 9515, 2300 RA Leiden, tel.
 071-5272372 / 2295.
 Email: .